SuadeLabs/fire/documentation/type.md

 > (l) a third-country undertaking with a main business comparable to any of the entities referred to in points (a) to (k);

 ### mdb
-Multilateral Development Banks are defined in the [CRR][crr] Article 117:
+Multilateral Development Banks are defined in the [CRR][crr] Article 117 as:
 > The Inter-American Investment Corporation, the Black Sea Trade and Development Bank, the Central American Bank for Economic Integration and the CAF-Development Bank of Latin America shall be considered multilateral development banks.
 > ...
 > (a) the International Bank for Reconstruction and Development;